Globik/koa-render/README.md

 ```
 ## Options
 1. root - it's a root directory where are our templating javascript files. `views` or any other.
-2. development - true or false.
+2. development - true or false. hotreloadjs.js will work if true.
 Default false.
 Under the hood koa-render uses `reloadjs.js` for hot-reloading with no need server to restart.
 Reloadjs.js listen to the directory of root folder.
-Nested directories koa-render does not support.
-Only flat files in one directory.
-Only hardcore.
-Advantage is that the files are all in one place.
-No need to jamp from directory to directory.
+Nested directories koa-rend does not support.
+Support onlye .js extension files.

 ## Naming convention